Palmerston North City Council

+A borough council for the area was formed in 1877, and was granted city status in 1930.
+Following the 1989 reforms to local government, that city council was dissolved and the current authority established.

+The governing body of the council has 15 councillors and is chaired by the mayor of Palmerston North (currently Grant Smith since February 2015).

 History

+Predecessors

-Local Government in Palmerston North began with the formation of a town board and a local board within Wellington Province in 1876,.
+Local government in Palmerston North began with the formation of a town board and a local board within Wellington Province in 1876,.
 When the provinces were dissolved in 1876, Palmerston North became part of the newly established Manawatū County.

 An independent borough council for Palmerston North was proclaimed on 12 July 1877, splitting from Manawatū County.
 The first borough council consisted of nine councillors, and George Matthew Snelson was elected unopposed to be the first Mayor of Palmerston North on 9 August 1877.

 It went on to be raised to city-status on 11 August 1930, becoming New Zealand's 7th city.

 The boundaries of the city went on to be expanded to include parts of Awapuni (in April 1953), Highbury (in April 1961), and Amberley, Aokautere, Kelvin Grove, Milson and further parts of Awapuni (in September 1967).